by Luke Wayne

 "You were slain, and purchased for God with Your blood men from every tribe and tongue and people and nation," (Revelation 5:9)

-The glorious truth is that Christ purchased by his blood people of every ethnic background and of every physical description.
+The glorious truth is that Christ purchased by his blood the redemption of people of every ethnic background and of every physical description.
 All who repent and believe were equally bought with the blood of Christ.
 What is more, Peter writes:

 "you are a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light; for you once were not a people, but now you are the people of God; you had not received mercy, but now you have received mercy," (1 Peter 9-10).